bevanshaw/react-assignment-1-base-syntax/README.md

-Assignment I
+# Assignment I
  - Basics of react.
  - Passing props and looping
  - Event handling and passing event references to props

-This project was bootstrapped with Create React App.
+This project was bootstrapped with https://github.com/facebook/create-react-app.

 Available Scripts
 In the project directory, you can run: